puppet-part2/test/README.md

 initial_seed_sets.tar.gz: The all the initial seed sets used in our evaluation, containing 100 seeds, 10 seeds, and an empty seed.

-results_from_FuzzBench: The results reported by FuzzBench in our evaluation.
+results_from_FuzzBench: The orignal results reported by FuzzBench in our evaluation.